 Project Location Discharge associated with agglomeration of Newmarket village, County Cork.
 Distance from designated site Okm: WWTP discharges to the Dalua River, inside the cSAC boundary.
 Brief description The town of Newmarket is situated along the River Dalua, approximately 5km from the town of Kanturk, in northwest Cork.
 The town has experienced minor housing developments in recent years, however local road structure and services have been improved to promote the Newmarket potential as an important local centre for the North Cork region.
 The wastewater in Newmarket is collected in a partially combined foul and separate foul sewerage drainage network.
-The wastewater from both the village gravitates to the wastewater treatment plant, which is located adjacents of the process and provided in the process of the process of the recent upgrade.
-From the automatic screen the influent proceeds to a Splitter Chamber / Sump, where the influent is divided between the new Package Plant and the old Percolating Filters.
-From the Sump / Splitter Chamber influent gravitates to 2 Nr Primary sedimentation Tanks and from these tank the effluent is siphoned to the 2 Nr Percolating Filters.
-Following percolation of the effluent through the media the influent gravitates to the 2 Nr Humus Tanks.
-After the Humus Tank effluent discharges via a 225mm diameter concrete outfall to the Dalua River.
-Is the plan directly connected with or necessary to the Natura 2000 site management for nature conservation?
+The wastewater from both the village gravitates to the wastewater treatment plant, which is located adjacents of the process of the pr Is the plan directly connected with or necessary to the Natura 2000 site management for nature conservation?
 No give rise to impacts on the Natura 2000 sites.